kencjohnston/kencjohnston/README.md

 * Share what you learn, whether that is relevant articles, conference notes or TED talks.
 * When sharing info with me, my preference is to consume YOUR expertise.
 Rather than sharing an Analyst Report relevant for your categories, share an MR where you reference it and highlight how it impacts your product scope.
 * 👣 I don't always do the best just of communicating priority, and expected actions when requesting them from team members.
 I'm working on doing so to enable you to make smart effectiveness choices.
 I will always thank you for asking for the Why, or an indication of priority.
-* 👣 I will add `FYI` or `FYA/R` (and avoid the non-specific CC) to responses to ensure I'm setting expectations correctly.
+* 👣 I will add , `FYI`, `FYA`, `FYR` (and avoid the non-specific CC) to responses to ensure I'm setting expectations correctly.
+   * FYI - For Your Information - No response or reaction required
+   * FYA - For Your Action - A request to reassign all or a portion of work to you, this is where I tend to leave ambiguity.
+Feel free to respond very directly with a request for clarity.
+I will always thank you for doing so.
+   * FYR - For Your Review - A request for review (sometimes utilizing the reviewer functionality) and approval

 #### 1 to 5s
 In order to get a better sense of our personal and professional ups and downs - I like to share "1 to 5s" at the start of 1:1s and team meetings.
 The process is for each team member to answer the question: